lombardero/cheatsheets/5-java/spring/7-security.md

 }
 ```

 > :information_source: In this setup, Authentication works by sending authority tokens in the headers.

+## 1.2 Spring security architecture

+Spring's security works by a superposition of [filters](https://docs.spring.io/spring-security/reference/servlet/architecture.html), which means **order is important**!

+## 1.3 Other features

 ## Extracting the user details from request